-The 5 things you need to know to get the most out of your team building event
+The 5 things you need to consider to get the most out of your team building event

-Remote working has made team bonding difficult.
-Whilst technology is a great communications support, operating completely remotely for so long has made it hard for team members to get to know each other, forge deep and meaningful connections and learn each others’ preferred ways of working.
-Managers have to work hard to generate trust and collaboration within their teams, and somehow replace those all-important watercooler moments.
-This probably explains why team building events are currently at the top of most team leaders’ agendas as a way to get things on track before bringing everyone back into the office.
+Remote and hybrid working have made team bonding difficult.
+Whilst technology has been a great help, operating remotely for so long has made it hard for team members to get to know each other.
+Forging deep and meaningful connections and learning each other’s preferred ways of working doesn’t just happen organically anymore.
+Managers must work harder to generate trust and collaboration within their teams, and somehow replace those all-important watercooler moments.
+This probably explains why team building events are currently at the top of most team leaders’ agendas as a key tool to get things back on track.

 There is no universal formula for the perfect team building event.
 But there are ways to create truly unique experiences that will talk to your people’s heads, hearts and hands all at once.
-We’ve identified the five elements you need to focus on in order to organise an effective and truly kickass away day.
-And we’re happy to share them with you.
+We’ve identified the five elements you need to focus on to organise a truly kickass away day.
+Here is our checklist.

-1. Purpose: determining your away day’s big exam question
+1. Purpose: determining the objective of your corporate away day

 The first thing to get right is your purpose.
 What are you trying to achieve with your away day?
 Or as we like to say, what’s the big exam question you want to answer?
-Are you trying to get your new team off to a good start ahead of a project kick off?
+Are you trying to get your team fully aligned ahead of a new project starting?
 Or are they in a storming phase and an intervention is needed?
-Do you and your colleagues need to work on creating an environment that fosters trust and psychological safety?
-And why now?

-Each event should be designed specifically around your audience and unique organisational context in order to be truly successful in creating team cohesion and employee engagement.
-So make sure you set out the objectives of the day before you do anything else.
-And a little tip: if your objective has lots of ‘and’ in it, you’re probably trying to pack a bit too much into the day.
+Each event should be designed specifically around your audience and unique organisational context to be truly successful in creating employee engagement.
+To do so, make sure you set out the objectives of the day before you do anything else.
+And a little tip: if your main objective has lots of ‘and…’ in it, you’re probably trying to pack a bit too much into the day.
 Ask yourself if a one-off event is the right format.
-Several shorter sessions over the course of six or seven weeks could potentially do the trick and have a more lasting impact.
+Several shorter sessions over the course of six or seven weeks could potentially do the trick and have more of a lasting impact.

 2. Balance: walking the line between corporate and fun

-3. Environment: choosing the right setting for your team building event
+3. Environment: choosing the right setting for your strategy day

-4. Schedule: finding the ideal pace for your away day
+4. Schedule: finding the ideal pace for your team building away day

 Also, bear in mind that a whole day may be difficult to fit into everyone’s diary.
 Rather than forcing attendance from reluctant, stressed-out participants constantly worried about work accumulating, ask yourself if a series of shorter, 90-minute appointments would suit your staff better.
 Don’t be afraid to redefine the format and step away from traditional team building schedules to adapt to your employees.
-Bootcamps can be particularly effective as momentum is maintained over a longer period of time.
+Boot camps can be particularly effective as momentum is maintained over a longer period.

 5. Follow up: following through on your team building event’s actions